What Bills Can You Pay to the Collector?

 Delinquent Tax Payments

 Partial payments of any amount ($10 minimum) may be made toward real and personal property tax payments, but motor vehicle excise must be paid in full.
 It should be noted that the taxpayer has thirty days from the mailing of a property tax bill in which to make payment without penalties and interest.
 If a taxpayer is unable to pay the full amount due because of cash flow difficulties, it is recommended that as much as possible be paid toward the obligation before interest accrues.
-Remember, interest accrues on a property bill, not from the day it becomes late, but rather, from the date of mailing.
-If a person is one day late, he or she must pay 31 days worth of interest.

 Failure to make any attempt to retire an overdue tax bill will result in a Tax Title action being placed against the property owner.
 Tax Title means the town takes title to the property until such time as the taxpayer pays his debt, or the rights to redeem the property are foreclosed in the Land Court, Department of the Trial Court in Boston.
 If the town is compelled to proceed in the Land Court, the property owner will lose all rights to the property and it will be auctioned to the highest bidder.